You may need approval from us before removing or pruning trees and vegetation on your property.

 How to apply

 For help preparing your application, please refer to Related information.
-You can also contact the Planning Enquiries Centre on 07 5582 8708.
+You can also contact us on 07 5582 8708.